-If you’re worried about costs, you shouldn’t be – Weebly Promote offers a free trial, and only costs $10 per month after that.
+If you’re worried about costs, you shouldn’t be – Weebly Promote offers a free trial, and costs start at $8 per month after that.

 While GoDaddy also lets you build email campaigns, without a specific tool to help you like Weebly has, it’s not as impressive when you compare the two.

 Weebly wins here, too.
 While both let you embed social buttons, Weebly takes things further by allowing you to add social media feeds directly to your website.
 This means your visitors can see what you’re tweeting, posting, and sharing at all times.

 Let’s put it this way: Weebly has the most apps of any builder, while GoDaddy doesn’t even have an app market.
 So, it’s pretty clear who the ‘appiest website builder is, but we’ll quickly go over some reasons why.